AbominableSandwish/abominablesandwish.github.io/src/content/blog/SpaceSpanic.md

 slug: space-panic-game
 featured: true
 ogImage: src\assets\images\BanierSpacePanic.gif
+ogBanner: src\assets\banners\BannerSpacePanic.png
 tags:
   - Game Jam
+info:
+  - Gameplay Prog
+  - 3C
+  - Level Prog
-description: A fun little Game in which you play an astronaut which has to repaire his ship from damages cause by traveling through the dangers of space.
+description: An astronaut which has to repaire his ship from damages cause by traveling through the dangers of space.
 The goal is to survive for as much time as possible!
+time: 48 Hours
+unity: true
+unreal: false
+godot: false
 ---